RenshengJi/blog/Interview/English.md

 ## 参加比赛的情况

-I mainly took part in the Robomaster competition and led the vision&algorithm team, Here, I have learned a lot of knowledge, including machine learning, computer vision, and robotics; at the same time, I made many like-minded friends.
+I mainly took part in the Robomaster competition and led the vision&algorithm team, Here, I have learned a lot of knowledge, including machine learning, computer vision, and robotics; at the same time, I made many friends.

 ## 介绍一下你的学校

 My school is Tianjin University, also known as “Tian Da”.
-It was originally Beiyang University, the first modern university in China that led the way for modern higher education in the country.
+It was originally Beiyang University, the first modern university in China, led the way for modern higher education in the country.

 ## 为什么要转专业

 I have no interest in the knowledge of my original major.
 After learning about C++ and artificial intelligence technology, I have decided to change my major.
+Finally, I was transferred to the major of Computer Science and technology with the second position in the transfer examination.

 ## 最喜欢的一本书